-The OOI Regional Scale Nodes cabled observatory will reach some of the most extreme environments on Earth:
+The OOI Cabled observatory reaches some of the most extreme environments on Earth:

 - Hydrothermal vents on active submarine volcanoes that emit >300°C acidic fluids rich in carbon dioxide and hydrogen sulfide